-2. Subsidies: thematic priorities (related to USPs but also sustainability-related topics, e.g. energy efficiency), focus on innovation, well-defined competences of Federal and the nine States' authorities by means of the 'Förderpyramide' (reflecting what projects are of state and/or federal interest), strengthening of public private partnerships (PPP) with Austrian Tourism Bank (OEHT).
+2. Subsidies: thematic priorities (related to USPs but also sustainability-related topics, e.g. energy efficiency), focus on innovation, well-defined competences of Federal and the nine States' authorities by means of the 'Förderpyramide' (reflecting what projects are of state and/or federal interest), strengthening of public private partnerships (PPP) with Austrian Bank for Tourism Development (OEHT).